syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### Maximum Zoom Level

 The [MaximumZoomLevel]() property is used to determine the maximum limit for zooming within the chart.
 Once the zooming operation reaches its limit, further zooming actions are not carried out.
-The [MaximumZoomLevel]() property default value is null.
+The [MaximumZoomLevel]() property default value is `double.NaN`.

 {% tabs %}